MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/index.md

 ### Java SDK

-The Kusto Java client library provides the capability to query Azure Data Explorer clusters using Java.
+The Java client library provides the capability to query Azure Data Explorer clusters using Java.
 For more information, see [Azure Data Explorer Java SDK](java/kusto-java-client-library.md).

 ### Node SDK